MLB Rumors: Here Is How Much The Nationals Have Offered Bryce Harper, And It Is Rather Insane

 — Harper To Phillies (@LIFnetwork) February 19, 2019

-According to MLB.com, Harper wants a deal that is bigger than the one that was given to Machado by the Padres and the Nationals aren’t giving it.
-Harper’s agent Scott Boras and the outfielder reportedly turned down an offer of $300 million over 10 years from the Nationals last year.
+According to MLB.com, Harper wants a deal that is bigger than the one that was given to Machado by the Padres — and the Nationals aren’t buying it.
+Harper’s agent, Scott Boras, and the outfielder reportedly turned down an offer of $300 million over 10 years from the Nationals last year.

 Right now, they’re looking to get more than the $325 million that the Miami Marlins gave Giancarlo Stanton before his trade to the Yankees.
-The Nationals have no intention of going higher than their offer of $300 million/10 years, and that likely takes them out of the running.
+The Nationals have no intention of going higher than their offer of $300 million over 10 years, and that likely takes them out of the running.

-NBC Sports reports that the offer from the Nationals wasn’t even that good as some sources say $100 million of it would be deferred money.
-That makes his deal worth the same amount as the present value of a straight-up 10-year deal worth $244 million which isn’t good with Harper.
+NBC Sports reports that the offer from the Nationals wasn’t even that good, as some sources say $100 million of it would be deferred money.
+That makes his deal worth the same amount as the present value of a straight-up 10-year deal worth $244 million — which isn’t good with Harper.

-When at least two teams are willing to pay him $300+ million, Bryce Harper isn’t going to take a deal that offers him a least $50 million less.
-Knowing that the deal is structured in that fashion, Harper isn’t willing to take it and that essentially knocks the Nationals out of contention.
+When at least two teams are willing to pay him north of $300 million, Bryce Harper isn’t likely to take a deal that offers him at least $50 million less.
+Knowing that the deal is structured in that fashion, Harper isn’t willing to take it — and that essentially knocks the Nationals out of contention.

 The latest on Bryce Harper: Are the Nationals in or out? https://t.co/FzcBsZg2fO pic.twitter.com/E8IKhS58dw